 What to do when you have no credit

 Here are some ideas to build a credit history from scratch as quickly as possible.

-- Idea one: Talk to the bank you’re currently doing business with, preferably in person, and explain you’d like a low-limit credit card to establish your credit.
+- Talk to the bank you’re currently doing business with, preferably in person, and explain you’d like a low-limit credit card to establish your credit.
 If you don’t get a friendly response, try a credit union.
 They’re often easier to deal with than big, national banks.

-- Idea three: Become an authorized user on someone else’s credit card.
+- Become an authorized user on someone else’s credit card.
 This means getting a credit card tied to someone else’s account.
 They remain legally liable for the bill, but you get a credit file established.
 The good news is that piggybacking on someone else’s credit file essentially gives you an instant credit history.
 The bad news is that if their credit history goes south, so does yours.

-- Idea five: Get a secured credit card.
+- Get a secured credit card.
 This is a credit card secured by money you put up as collateral in a savings account.
 Put up $500 of savings, get a $500 limit.
 This is the easiest credit card to get, but be sure they report your timely payments to credit reporting agencies; not all do.
 You can search for secured credit cards here.

-- Idea six: Don’t worry about building a credit history.
+- Don’t worry about building a credit history.
 While it may be hard to believe, there are billions of people in the world who don’t use credit.
 Some of those people may even be your friends and neighbors.